rtyler/brokenco.de/_posts/2019-03-12-announcing-the-cdf.md

 currently spent on our infrastructure, travel grants, and initiatives like [Outreachy](https://www.outreachy.org/).
 Under the CDF, I am excited to scale up our investments in the Jenkins and broader continuous delivery community.
-Imagining the world in which we could fund not just one OUtreachy intern, but **two**!
+Imagining the world in which we could fund not just one Outreachy intern, but **two**!
 Or funding more travel grants to ensure that members from our global community can join in events like [FOSDEM](https://fosdem.org), or [DevOps World Jenkins